ecoplan-avanta/n8n-nodes-avanta/README.md

 1. Verify the token hasn't expired or been revoked
 2. Check that the token has the necessary permissions for your operations
 3. Ensure your API base URL is correct and accessible
-4. Confirm your Avanta instance supports the API version being used
+4. Confirm your avanta instance supports the API version being used

 ## Operations

-The Avanta node supports comprehensive B2B E-Commerce operations across the following resources:
+The avanta node supports comprehensive B2B E-Commerce operations across the following resources:

 ### Customer Companies
 - **Create/Update**: Register new B2B customer companies or modify existing profiles